Clustering of heterogeneous populations of networks: Results

 The results of these experiments are shown in Fig.~\ref{fig:synthetic}.
 In panel~(a) we show the reconstruction performance for the cluster assignments $\bm{Z}$, which degrades gradually as we increase the flip probability $p$ and does not depend strongly on the number of networks $N$ in the population.
 In panel~(b) we show the analogous curves for the parameters $\bm{\theta}$, which also become gradually more difficult to recover as we increase the noise level, up to a certain point, but then become \emph{easier} to recover.
 The reason for this is that in the completely noisy limit ($p=0.5$), all the information about the mode networks and clusters is destroyed, and so we end up with completely randomized clusters and modes.
 But this means we are likely to end up with values of $\alpha_u$ and $\beta_u$ near the correct value of~0.5, since this is the value for clusters with no structure.
 We are also likely to infer values of the~$\pi_u$ close to the correct value of~0.5, as this is the most likely size distribution of the clusters if they are chosen completely at random.
 As we approach this regime, therefore, we begin to see improvement in the performance for~$\bm{\theta}$ due to these effects.

 Of all the model variables, the modes~$\mathcal{A}$ are the easiest to recover for low levels of noise, as demonstrated by the relatively long flat portions of the curves in panel~(c).
 In this case, the modes are recovered near-perfectly for flip probabilities less than some transitional value which depends on~$N$.
 Beyond this point the noise introduced into the model through the flip probability~$p$ begins to blur the clusters of networks and introduces errors in their recovery.
-As demonstrated by the ordering of the curves in all panels, the reconstruction becomes easier as we increase~$N$, which is expected since each new network sample gives us more data about the latent structure.
+As demonstrated by the ordering of the curves in all panels, the reconstruction generally becomes easier as we increase~$N$, which is expected since each new network sample gives us more data about the latent structure.
+Reconstructing the partition becomes slightly more difficult for larger $N$ since this gives us more opportunities for making errors.
+This effect is reflected in the small increase in partition distance in the regime near $p=0.5$.

+When there is little evidence for any specific modes in the data the posterior distribution over modes will be similar to the prior distribution.
+Hence, we can quantify the algorithm's certainty about the results using the Kullback-Leibler (KL) divergence between the prior and posterior distributions

+where $Q_{ij}^u$ and $\rho$ can be evaluated by averaging the posterior samples.
+This divergence is smallest when the posterior and prior distributions are most similar.
+As can be seen in Fig.~\ref{fig:synthetic}d, the KL divergence diminishes rapidly as we increase the flip probability and reaches zero at values of $p$ that closely align with the loss of signal seen in panel~(c).
+Thus, the method is able not only to recover modes in the low-flip-probability regime, but is also able to tell us that there is no signal when $p$ is large.
+Note that the true values of the parameters are not needed for computing the KL divergence, so this approach is applicable in experimental settings where the modes are unknown.

-The results of Fig.~\ref{fig:synthetic} tell us that our Gibbs sampler is capable of correctly inferring all of the model parameters so long as there is well-defined cluster structure in the data, and that inference becomes more reliable as the size of the network population grows.
+Taken together, the results of Fig.~\ref{fig:synthetic} tell us that our Gibbs sampler is capable of correctly inferring all of the model parameters so long as there is well-defined cluster structure in the data (something we can determine empirically with the KL divergence), and that inference becomes more reliable as the size of the network population grows.
 In the following section we demonstrate that our estimation procedure can also successfully cluster populations of real networks and identify multiple distinct modes under real-world conditions.